adaltas/node-csv-docs/src/documents/parse/index.html.md

     requires the "auto_parse" option.
 Be careful, it relies on `Date.parse`.
 *   `columns` (array|boolean|function)
-    List of fields as an array, a user defined callback accepting the first line and returning the column names, or `true` if autodiscovered in the first CSV line.
+    List of fields as an array, a user defined callback accepting the first line and returning the column names, or `true` if auto-discovered in the first CSV line.
 Defaults to `null`.
 Affects the result data set in the sense that records will be objects instead of arrays.
-A value "false" skips the all column.
+A value "false" "null", or "undefined" inside the column array skips the column from the output.
 *   `comment` (char)
     Treat all the characters after this one as a comment.
 Defaults to `''` (disabled).